vishvAsa/notes/sapiens/branches/Aryan/kentum/germanic/english/USA/articles/MT_lekhAH/2024-president-race.md

 If anUpa+++(=vance)+++ had been gardabha, the mahAmlechCha MSM would singing his paens as though he was a second coming of ShiDga.
 Now they ignore his bold engagements with them while spreading a childish slander.
 But perhaps by putting himself out there anUpa is delivering a message on behalf of vijaya-nAma-vyApArin to the propagandized.

+## Pulled rug
+Get the feeling that the nAri~NgapuruSha has come to the realization that deepstate-neocon machine will not let him become rAjan irrespective of the election outcome.
+A certain resignation is seen in him despite continuing the fight.
+It is interesting that
+he never properly articulates how they pulled the rug under him the last time --
+he simply says it was a fraud.
+He could be more convincing if articulated that case --
+it can be made quite strongly -- as how the rug was pulled.

+I personally think pichChilaka is the only tolerable candidate now
+precisely because he is not too conservative in the American sense of the word.
+A hyperconservative type is essentially a mahApretAnuchArin likely combined with neoconism.
+Such types are bad for H as they will support pretabhAnaka-s in the desh.
+They will also foment wars that are detrimental to the H.
+Conversely, liberals are bad as they are naturally inimical to H and will support marUnmatta-s and socialist terrorists in addition also being neocons. pichChilaka is actually the middle ground and that is the problem he faces from both sides.
+But when one weighs things the left-liberal is the worst.